Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

 If you have questions about NTUL’s resources, this article may serve as a guide to help you by introducing the use of NTUL online catalog and related information services.
 Let’s find out how easy searching a book or an article can be by using NTUL online catalog! 【中文說明請見此文章：新生第一站】

-To begin with, you may use NTU online catalog “TULIPS” to search all NTUL resources.
-It is used for providing access to the bibliographic records of books, serials, magazines, newspapers, Doctoral dissertation, Master thesis and audio-visual materials etc. Both physical and electronic resources can be found by using the library catalog.
-Go to online catalog at a Library Homepage to inquire by typing keywords into a search box:
+To begin with, you may use NTU online catalog “SLIM” (System for Library Information Management) to search the library’s resources.
+It is used for providing access to the bibliographic records of books, serials, magazines, newspapers, Doctoral dissertation, Master thesis and audio-visual materials etc. Both physical and electronic resources can be found by using “SLIM“.
+Click the “Catalog” tab at the Library’s Homepage to inquire by typing keywords into a search box:

-Regarding the whole function of online catalog, please refer to “Search Help”.
+Regarding the whole function of “SLIM”, please refer to “Guide for NTU Library SLIM system”.
 In the following, we will provide some scenarios so that you can know more about the catalog so as to satisfy your information needs.

 1. Find an item by keyword searching